 10 Golden Rules

 The Ten Golden Rules are a quick ten point guide to keeping your information and the University's secure.
 As a member of the University of Leeds you are responsible for your own IT use and for helping the University keep its data and systems safe.
-These rules are an easy guide to doing that, although there are in-depth guides and policies available too.
+These rules are an easy guide to doing that.

 We are all responsible for IT security